filmi-ubi/intern25/osm_project/osmr.md

 Do a deep dive on post GIS x-y vector polylines
 - determine what i can be bound to
 - research gis database capabiities for storing vector data
-- pull osmr vector data
+- pull osrm vector data

 next task:
 - look at what vector data i used to build osmr